 To elect to amortize start-up or organizational costs, you must complete and attach Form 4562 to your return for the first tax year you are in business.
-You may also be required to attach an accompanying statement (described later) to
+You also may be required to attach

+Organizational costs election statement (described later) to your return.

-For start-up or organizational costs paid or incurred after September 8, 2008, an accompanying statement is not required.
-Generally, for start-up or organizational costs paid or incurred before September 9, 2008, and after October 22, 2004, unless you choose to apply Regulations sections 1.195-1, 1.248-1, and 1.709-1, you must also attach an accompanying statement to elect to amortize the costs.
+For start-up or organizational costs paid or incurred after September 8, 2008, an accompanying statement isn't required.
+Generally, for start-up or organizational costs paid or incurred before September 9, 2008, and after October 22, 2004, unless you choose to apply Regulations sections 1.195-1, 1.248-1, and 1.709-1, vou also must attach an accompanying statement to elect to amortize the costs.